EctoGearsBuilders/Ghostbusters-Multitool-System/README.md

 ##  Ectogears is permanently closed ?

 Yes.
-Thanks to someone who stopped the De Minimis, couple day after i send alot of orders out, all of those parcels are now stuck in a warehouse somewhere unable to move due to shipping service to US being SUSPENDED.
-At this time 4th November 2025, it still SUSPENDED.
-The best part is, postal said they can't help me out or know when the service will resume.
-There's alot of refunds issued because of this.
-Then when the service resumes god knows when, you get the products because, i already send them out.
-At this point i dont give a f.
-Ectogear will be now and permanently CLOSED.
+Thanks to someone, Ectogear will be now and permanently CLOSED.